-"Intervene" means to file a petition with the department requesting that the petitioner be allowed to intervene in the processing of a declaratory order currently under the department's consideration.
+"Intervene" means to file with the department a petition requesting that the petitioner be allowed to intervene in the proceedings for a declaratory order currently under the department's consideration.

 "Issuance" means the date of mailing of a decision or order or date of delivery if service is by other means unless another date is specified in the order.